Ayon95/react-birthday-reminder/README.md

 ## Get started

-Open up your command line and clone this repo:
+Open up a terminal and clone this repo:

 ```bash
 # Clone this repository